 Whether you buy or sell first will depend on your circumstances.
 Selling first is a good plan if you want to be in a strong negotiating position.
 However, if you have something special in mind for your next home, it might be wise to hold off selling until you have something lined up.

 Not to state the obvious, but your house value isn’t set in stone.
-When thinking about how to sell your house, look at similar properties on the market to get a realistic idea of what it’s worth, then seek professional advice.
+When thinking about how to sell your house, look at similar properties on the market to get a realistic idea of what it’s worth.
+Our house price map can help with this, then seek professional advice.
 Consumer organisation Which? recommends using at least three agents to reach an accurate property valuation.

 Getting valuations from an agent doesn’t commit you to selling with them.
 You can still opt to sell with another agent, an auction house or online platforms like us at HouseSimple.com.
 Consider the pros and cons carefully before picking the right path for you.